sandialabs/WecOptTool/docs/source/tutorials.rst

 The tutorial is written as Jupyter Notebooks and is available in the `GitHub repository`_.
 The tutorial uses the `WaveBot`_ WEC, which is a single-body WEC developed at Sandia.
 The tutorial has three sequential parts of increased complexity.
-The first and second parts solve only the inner optimization loop for optimal mechanical and electricla power, respectively.
+The first and second parts solve only the inner optimization loop for optimal mechanical and electrical power, respectively.
 The third part builds on the second to solve a design optimization problem, using both the inner and outer optimization loops, and is more reflective of the optimization problems WecOptTool is designed to solve.